fedspendingtransparency/usaspending-api/usaspending_api/references/README.md

 * 021 Department of the Army
 * 057 Department of the Air Force

-This rollup largely occurs in code rather than in the database, however, these agencies are the only toptier agencies that may be represented in the agency table without subtiers.
+This rollup largely occurs in code rather than in the database (see DOD_SUBSUMED_CGAC).

 ## FEMA